-From the thousands of fantastic photographs that will be on show (and for sale) at the Somerset House during Photo London, we managed to pull together a small selection of some of our favorites—an Editors’ Preview of Photo London 2016.
+From the thousands of fantastic photographs that were on show (and for sale) at the Somerset House during Photo London, we managed to pull together a small selection of some of our favorites—an Editors’ Preview of Photo London 2016.

 From this eclectic mix, a number of photographers’ work particularly caught our eye.
 Here, we profile the young Swiss artist Douglas Mandry (represented by Bildhalle Gallery) and showcase samples from three of his projects: Promised Land, Paradis, Five Minutes to the Sun.